zephyrproject-rtos/zephyr/doc/kernel_v2/synchronization/alerts.rst

 * :c:macro:`K_ALERT_IGNORE` causes the alert to be ignored.

-* :c:macro:`K_ALERT_DEFAULT` causes the alert pending flag to be set.
+* :c:macro:`K_ALERT_DEFAULT` causes the pending count to be incremented, unless this would exceed the count limit.

 * Any other value is assumed to be the address of an alert handler function, and is invoked by the system workqueue thread.
-If the function returns zero, the signal is deemed to have been consumed; otherwise, the alert pending flag is set.
+If the function returns zero, the signal is deemed to have been consumed; otherwise the pending count is incremented, unless this would exceed the count limit.

   The kernel ensures that the alert handler function is executed once for each time an alert is sent, even if the alert is sent multiple times in rapid succession.

-An alert whose alert pending flag becomes set remains pending until the alert is accepted by a thread.
-This clears the alert pending flag.

 A thread accepts a pending alert by **receiving** the alert.
-If the alert's pending flag is currently clear, the thread may choose to wait for the alert to become pending.
+This decrements the pending count.
+If the pending count is currently zero, the thread may choose to wait for the alert to become pending.
 Any number of threads may wait for a pending alert simultaneously;
 when the alert is pended it is accepted by the highest priority thread that has waited longest.

 .. note::
-    A thread that accepts an alert cannot directly determine how many times the alert pending flag was set since the alert was last accepted.
+    A thread must processes pending alerts one at a time.
+The thread cannot receive multiple pending alerts in a single operation.

 Comparison to Unix-style Signals
 ================================